 - Pat jicama slices dry.
 Even if they look dry you should still give them a good pat down to catch any excess moisture they may be holding.

-- You can store in an airtight plastic container or a sealable freezer bag.
+- You can store it in an airtight plastic container or a sealable freezer bag.
 Your choice, just make sure it will seal airtight in the end.

 - Place jicama into storage method of choice.

 - Seal well.
 Do not slack on this step.
 Seal those puppies up!